So, you want to know what threat hunting is

-Threat hunting is a regularly-occurring activity in any high-performance SOC.
-But for less savvy organizations, it’s a must-have activity that can mean the difference between a malicious hack or a normal, uneventful day.
-With the stakes so high, it’s time to look at the history of threat hunting, what it looks like today, and the future of threat hunting – particularly as adversaries become more advanced every day.
+Threat hunting emerged as a new way to proactively identify threats in your environment.
+For high-performing SOCs, it’s a must-have activity that can mean the difference between a malicious hack or a normal, uneventful day.
+With the stakes so high, it’s time to look at what is threat hunting – the history, what it looks like today, and the future of threat hunting – particularly as adversaries become more advanced every day.

 The ghost of threat hunting past

-Just over a decade ago, security analysts shared information on malicious code amongst themselves only – no public announcement of a breach, and certainly no public reckoning.
-Instead, you would receive information about a threat from a colleague or friend, conduct an investigation to determine how the compromise occurred, and then enrich your security postures to prevent future similar compromises.
-This system inspired a new industry paradigm in how SecOps evolved to fight adversaries, at respective organizations as well as across the globe.
+Just over a decade ago, security analysts shared information on malicious code among themselves only – no public announcement of a breach, and certainly no public reckoning.
+Instead, you would receive information about a threat from a colleague or friend, conduct an investigation to determine if the compromise occurred in your environment, and then adjust your security posture to prevent similar compromises.
+This system inspired a new industry paradigm for SecOps across the globe.
 A handful of vendors began to offer threat intelligence, and eventually, a whole slew of security providers developed threat intelligence for the industry as well as for different verticals.

-Today, many organizations rely on SIEM tools, which offer a single pane of glass view into security events and gives you a method of broadly loading events against it – a far cry from individually loading events, which can take months.
+Today, many organizations rely on SIEM tools for hunting, which offer a single pane of glass view into security events and gives you a method of broadly enriching data – a far cry from manually analyzing events.

 Growth of the attack surface.
-Business expansion has created an almost incomprehensible number of endpoints that serve as attack vectors for breaches.
-This means that while SIEM became the norm for historical security data, attackers began to use all available data, not just security data.
-SIEMs can no longer handle the volume of structured and unstructured data available to the security operations center, and the landscape is changing.
+Business expansion has created an almost incomprehensible number of users, applications, and endpoints that serve as attack vectors for breaches.
+This means that while SIEM became the norm for collecting historical security data, evidence of attackers can now be found in all available data, not just security data.
+SIEMs can no longer handle the volume of structured and unstructured data available to the SOC, and the landscape is changing.
 In other words, all data is security data.
-SIEMs are an important piece of the puzzle, but you need more.

 TCO was prohibitive, until now.
 The cost for centralized log management solutions to log all data can be astronomical based on the high levels of machine data digital businesses are generating.
 To keep costs in check, businesses generally keep one or two weeks of historical data in their logs, and back the rest up to tape or another backup storage type.
 The problem?
 You can’t threat hunt tape.
 However, security analytics tools today deliver full capabilities at a much lower cost, so you don’t have to let cost constraints compromise your security.